A Very Fond Farewell and Welcome!

 It has been one of the greatest honors of my life to serve as the President of NYSACC for the last 30 years.
 I want to welcome Simon Skolnik, Chair of the Town of Bedford Conservation Board and former NYSACC Vice President, into his new position as President of our fine organization.
-For 25 years, he has been my Prince Charles, and I the Queen.
+For 25 years, he has been my steadfast supporter.
 We are lucky to have him, with his fresh ideas and clear vision for NYSACC.
 He will bring us a wonderful Conference this year in Westchester.
-Simon has bestowed upon me the honorable title of President Emeritus.
-I am glad to continue working with NYSACC.
+The NYSACC Board of Directors has bestowed upon me the honorable title of President Emeritus.
+I am glad to continue in this new role.

 I was surprised to read that many of the environmental issues that plagued New York State in 1990 remain equally concerning today.
 But now we have added a bigger issue: climate change.

 Our country isn’t where I’d like it to be environmentally, and I wish we were making a positive impact on the world’s environment.
 We must continue to do our part in our municipalities and hope to see an impact in our backyard.
 And when we are given the opportunity, we must be loud and be seen because, as we all know, the stakes are too high to fail.
 We are the eyes and ears of the environment in New York State.

 I’m proud of the wonderful people who devote their time and talents to NYSACC.
 I especially want to thank….

 - Peter Rizzo, NYSACC Advisor.
 Peter deserves a debt of gratitude for all of the time and expertise he has afforded NYSACC.
 He designs, formats, and distributes our newsletter and maintains our informative website.
 Even when he moved out of New York State, he still continued to support our organization.
 We love you Pete!